Adding a Whole New Bathroom to Your House? Here’s What it’ll Cost

 Water, electricity, and sewage: Bathrooms projects have a trifecta of components that come with their installation.
 Let’s breakdown each moving part of this process to understand how it all adds up:

 • Plumbing.
-HomeAdvisor estimates plumbing can cost anywhere between $1,000-$10,000, depending on the layout of the bathroom, and its distance from existing plumbing.
+Angi estimates plumbing can cost anywhere between $3,000 and $20,000, depending on the layout of the bathroom, and its distance from existing plumbing.

 • Electrical.
-The average electrician charges between $85-$120 an hour, and you’ll need their services to install, outlets, lighting, and fans.
-Additionally, you’ll need to use GFCI (ground fault circuit interrupter) outlets at $40-$60 each because the electric is close to water.
-HomeGuide estimates electrical wiring to cost between $2 to $4 per square foot.
+The average electrician charges between $50 and $130 an hour, and you’ll need their services to install outlets, lighting, and fans.
+Additionally, if the electrical outlets are within six feet of a water source, you’ll need to install ground fault circuit interrupter (GFCI) outlets, as required by code.
+These usually cost between $15 and $50 each.
+Angi estimates electrical wiring to cost between $4 to $9 per square foot.

 • Drywall.
-According to HomeAdvisor, most homeowners pay $2 per square foot for drywall installation.
+According to HomeGuide, most homeowners pay between $1.50 and $3.50 per square foot for drywall installation.

 • Flooring.
-Installing waterproof flooring costs $1,500-$4,500 and pricing can change significantly based on the quality of flooring you choose.
+Installing waterproof flooring costs from $1,500 to $4,500, but pricing can change significantly based on the quality of flooring you choose.
 HomeAdvisor recommends one of these waterproof and durable choices:

 • Bathtub/Shower install.
-Purchasing and professionally installing a bathtub or shower will cost between $800-$2,900 on average, but the cost can increase based on the quality and size of the tub or shower.
+Purchasing and professionally installing a bathtub or shower will cost between $2,840 and $8,290, but the cost can increase based on the quality and size of the tub or shower.

 • Lighting.
-The cost to install lighting is included in electrical costs, but you’ll need to purchase the actual fixture, which can cost between $150 to $900.
+The cost to install lighting is included in electrical costs, but you’ll need to purchase the actual fixture, which can cost between $30 and $900.

 • Add-ons.
 Any specialty add-ons mean an additional line item in price.
 That includes: